We Are the Night (film): Plot

 Lena, a young criminal, lurks near a cash dispenser.
 Just as her victim has used the machine, she pickpockets his credit card, but moments later her mark is arrested by the police.
 She flees, but a police officer, Tom, chases after her and eventually catches up with her on a bridge.
-After a short conversation, he tries to arrest her, but Lena hits him in the face, kicks him between the legs and jumps off the bridge onto a passing boat.
+After a short conversation, he tries to arrest her, but Lena fights him off and jumps off the bridge onto a passing boat.

 Later that evening, Lena goes to a nightclub, which is run by Louise.
 Inside the club, Louise dances with Lena and offers her a drink.
 When Lena goes to the bathroom, Louise follows and bites her.
 The terrified Lena runs home.
 When she awakes in the morning, the sun burns her and she craves blood.
 Lena returns to the club to confront Louise about what has happened.
 She meets Louise's two companions, the stoic Charlotte and the cheerful Nora.
 On Charlotte's suggestion, the women sell Lena to some Russian pimps to force her to accept her new state of being (the word "vampire" is never mentioned in the film).
 Lena attacks one of the mobsters as he tries to rape her, but she is shot by another pimp wielding a shotgun.
 The women enter the compound and kills the pimps but fail to notice one mobster hiding in fear.
 Before leaving, Nora steals one of the mobster's Lamborghini.

 When Lena awakes at the hotel, Louise gives her a glass of what appears to be blood.
 As Lena drinks, she feels her strength return.
 Louise bathes Lena and tells her the story of how she was changed.
 At first she hated her maker, but grew to love her after traveling throughout Europe and getting to know all the benefits of the immortal life.
 After her maker was killed by sunlight, Louise wanted to commit suicide to join her, but instead began searching for a new companion.
 As Lena bathes, her short hair grows and returns to its natural color, her piercing falls out and she loses all bruises and wounds (including a tattoo on her belly).

 Lena spends a night shopping, partying and having fun with the women who give her the stolen Lamborghini.
 As the night comes to an end, the women return to their hotel to perform their morning ritual: allowing the first rays of sun burn their skin but retreating inside before any lasting harm can be done.
 Louise kisses Lena, which startles and confuses Lena who bites Louise's lip, before she interrupts herself and begins cursing her hastiness.